bettersg/saylah/README.md

 The web site for the program is up and useable, you can find it [here](http://saylah.sg/).
 All the changes merged with the `deploy` branch are available there.

+## Running the app locally

+The app uses Vue, so running it involves the following steps.
+Your device needs to have [Node.js, npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (and optionally, [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable)) installed to run the app.

+1. `cd vueapp/`: Navigate to the app directory
+2. `yarn` or `npm install`: Install the packages required for the app.
+3. `yarn serve` or `npm run serve`: Run the app locally!

 ## Contributing

 You can find our source code on [Github](https://github.com/bettersg/saylah).